elcicd/el-CICD-docs/tutorial.md

 * `el-cicd-non-prod-pull-token`
 * `el-cicd-prod-pull-token`

-### el-cicd-bootstrap.config
+### el-cicd-system.config

-In `el-cicd-bootstrap.config`, you need adjust the values to reference your accounts and image repositories.
+In `el-cicd-system.config`, you need adjust the values to reference your accounts and image repositories.

 Replace all instances of `elcicd` with the name of the account where you cloned your fork the of the el-CICD repositories.